- Home

 12 October 2025

 Good morning.
 It is my pleasure to join you today to commemorate International E-waste Day 2025, a global initiative to raise awareness about electrical & electronic waste (“e-waste”) and its impact on the environment.
-This is also one of the satellite events for Clean & Green Singapore, a year-long movement comprising community events and learning journeys organised by partners from People, Private and Public Sectors to promote greater community ownership of our environment.
-The annual movement will culminate in CGS Day on 1 November at Our Tampines Hub.
+This is also one of the satellite events for Clean & Green Singapore, a year-long movement comprising ground-up events, programmes, and learning journeys organised by partners from the People, Private and Public Sectors.
+It’s all intended to promote greater community ownership of our environment, and this annual movement will culminate in CGS Day on 1 November at Our Tampines Hub.

 Importance of e-waste recycling

+Our focus today is e-waste.
 The world is experiencing rapid digital transformation, with technologies reshaping the way we live, work, learn and connect.
-From household appliances that meet our essential needs to smart gadgets that enhance our lifestyles, it is common for each person to own and use multiple electronic devices in Singapore today.
-However, these devices will eventually reach the end of their lifespan and become e-waste.
+From household appliances that meet our essential needs to smart gadgets that enhance our lifestyles, it is common for each of us to own and use multiple electronic devices.
+However, these devices will eventually reach the end of their lifespan and they become e-waste.

 E-waste contains heavy metals and hazardous substances that, if improperly disposed of, can harm public health and contaminate the environment.
 E-waste also contains metals and other materials that should be recovered for the manufacture of new products.